-Medical marijuana backers say some of the petition signatures were valid, and Jaeger should have done more to find out which names were legitimate.
+Medical marijuana backers say some of the petition signatures were legitimate and Jaeger didn't try to sort the bad from the good.